Stephen Curry, Warriors welcome back fans and beat Nuggets

 Fans were greeted with a special video board message — welcome home — limited number of player family members and guests had been the only ones in attendance.

-The depleted Warriors welcomed back Juan Toscano-Anderson from the concussion protocol.
-He entered at the 6:08 mark of the first quarter and contributed 10 points and eight rebounds.
+The depleted Warriors welcomed back Juan Toscano-Anderson from the concussion protocol after he took a dangerous fall and cut his head at Boston last week.
+He entered at the 6:08 mark of the first quarter to loud cheers and contributed nine points and eight rebounds.

+“Having fans is always fun, especially after playing in empty gyms,” Toscano-Anderson said.
+“I appreciate all the fans.
+Shoutout to all the essential workers who have made this possible.”

 CURRY THE ENTERTAINER